lamini-ai/lamini-ai.github.io/docs/API_v2/train.md

 - id (string): The `id` corresponding to the dataset you'd like to train with.
 - model_name (string): The base model you'd like to train.
+- data (list): The data you'd like to train on.
+This should be a list of [input, output] arrays.
+Each input and output should be an object.
+- prompt_template (string): The prompt template to use during training.
+For more information see [prompt templates](/Concepts/prompt_templates/).

 ## Response: